 Тор ics: Sig.
 Impact Identified in PEIR Project Contributes to Sig.
 Impact Identified in PEIR Project Has Sig.
 Peculiar Impact Addressed Below 13.
-BIOLOGICAL RESOURCES- Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? ⊠ b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? ⊠ c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? . 🗆 ⊠ d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? . 🔲

-Topics: Sig.
-Impact Identified in PEIR Project Contributes to Sig.
-Impact Identified in PEIR Project Has Sig.
-Peculiar Impact Addressed Below f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+BIOLOGICAL RESOURCES- Would the project: - a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? c) Have a substantial adverse effect on federally protected wetlands as defined by Section 454 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? . 🗖 . d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? ⊠ e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? - : f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?

-The project site is paved, vacant lot (formerly a gasoline station) that is located in a developed urban area which does not support or provide habitat for any rare or endangered wildlife species, animal, or plant life or habitat, and would not interfere with any resident or migratory species.
+The project site is covered by a commercial fueling facility with impervious surfaces and is located in a developed urban area which does not support or provide habitat for any rare or endangered wildlife species, animal, or plant life or habitat, and would not interfere with any resident or migratory species.
 Accordingly, the proposed project would result in no impact on sensitive species, special status species, native or migratory fish species, or wildlife species.
 The project would not result in any significant effect with regard to biology, nor would the project contribute to any potential cumulative effects on biological resources.